zenvisage/scatter-search/README.md

                         zAxis: index
                     }
 ```
-####Add your algorithm name and function to the mapping dictionary.
+####Step 2: Add your algorithm name and function to the mapping dictionary.
 ```python
 EXISTING_ALGORITHMS = {
     'Naive Algorithm': naive_algorithm,